theturboturnip/mphil-thesis/RISE/6_concl.md

 manipulation.
 Because these processes are still evolving, it may be wise to standardize the first version of CHERI-RVV based on this dissertation and only add new instructions as required.
-Once created, the standard can be implemented in CHERI-Clang[^49] and added to existing CHERI-RISC-V processors[^50].
+Once created, the standard can be implemented in CHERI-Clang and added to existing CHERI-RISC-V processors[^50].

 More theoretically, other vector models could benefit from